 The Hehe Longhouse is near Simnasho

-Shuttle will run for certain times on Friday and Sunday afternoon to Monday morning.
+Shuttle will run on Friday and Sunday afternoon.
 Shuttles will depart from Leaven Community to Warm Springs.
 This trip is about 1h 45m.
 Please bring snacks and water as needed.

 Please secure your own transportation to Leaven Community to meet the shuttle.